Major Robert Charles Pettit Jr.

 One bomb that hit the ship exploded in the corner of the forward hold killing 285 prisoners.
 The surviving POWs remained in in the hold for three days with the dead.
 The stench from the dead filled the air.
 The remains of of 150 POWs were taken ashore and cremated.
 The ashes were put into a large urn.
 A few days later, the remaining bodies were taken ashore and buried in a common grave on Formosa.

 Major Robert C. Pettit died on January 9, 1945, at Takao, Formosa, during the attack on the ship by American planes.
 It is not known if he was cremated or buried in the mass grave.
 After the war, his name was placed on the Tablets of the Missing at the American Military Cemetery at Manila.
-It should be noted that Major Robert Pettit was awarded the Purple Heart and Silver Star.
+It should be noted that Major Robert Pettit was awarded the Purple Heart and nominated for the Silver Star.

 Return to HQ Detachment